Reflecting on a decade of stories in the fascinating Belgian capital.

 I thought about taking a picture of the embassy, so I reached for my camera, but the guards instantly proved my point instead.
 "Hey!!
 You cannot do that heere!!"
 They barked and announced something in their walkie-talkie, after which the guards doubled.
 For safety?
 Eh, both Google and Microsoft feature the embassy in their street-level interactive panoramas:

-Yep, when multinational companies photograph it to commercially publish the imagery for billions of internet users, it's fine.
-But if an individual wants to take a pic, all hell breaks loose, and people appointed by the self-proclaimed land of liberty and justice for all deny his freedom of expression.
+Yep, when multinational companies photograph the embassy to commercially publish the imagery for billions of internet users, it's all fine.
+But if an individual wants to take a picture on a small point-and-shoot, all hell breaks loose, and people appointed by the self-proclaimed land of "liberty and justice for all" deny his freedom of expression.
 Now, that's a story I couldn't make up.

 — — —